Riaright arrowBlogright arrow

 person comparing IBAN and SWIFT

-If you have ever sent or received money internationally, you may have come across terms like SWIFT code and IBAN code.
+If you have ever sent or received money internationally, you may have come across terms like SWIFT vs. IBAN codes.
 These codes help identify banks and bank accounts across different countries and regions.
 Banks use them to ensure international wire transfers reach their recipients securely and efficiently.
 But what exactly are these codes, and how do they differ?

 Understanding SWIFT codes